 Translating that claim into votes for Obama 13 months from now may be difficult, however.
-The latest Associated Press-GfK poll confirmed that Americans place far greater emphasis on domestic issues, especially the economy, than on foreign matters, including the fight against terrorism.
+The latest Associated Press-GfK poll confirmed that Americans still place far greater emphasis on domestic issues, especially the economy, than on foreign matters, including the war on terrorism.

-The poll found Obama's overall approval rating at a new low, 46 percent, for the second straight month, even though 64 percent of adults approved of his handling of terrorism.
+The poll found Obama's overall approval rating at an all-time low, 46 percent, for the second straight month, even though 64 percent of adults approved of his handling of terrorism.
 Only 40 percent approved of his handling of the economy.

 Ninety-three percent of those questioned said the economy was an extremely or very important issue.
 By comparison, 73 percent put the same emphasis on terrorism.

 Democratic officials believe Obama's foreign policy record will look even better when the Republican presidential candidates hold a debate on that topic Nov.
-15. Leading contenders Mitt Romney and Rick Perry are current or former governors, and businessman Herman Cain has never held public office.
-None has extensive foreign policy experience.
+15. Leading contenders Mitt Romney and Rick Perry are current or former governors, and Herman Cain has never held public office.
+So none has extensive foreign policy experience.

-But voters routinely accept that.
+Voters routinely accept that, however.
 In recent presidential elections they have chosen governors from Georgia, California, Arkansas and Texas, plus a first-term senator, Obama.

 On Friday, Romney and Perry criticized Obama's handling of Iraq.
 Some Democrats found Romney's remarks exceptionally harsh.